▶️ Redmond school board discuss potential pot shop impacts, outdoor schooling

-On Tuesday night, the Redmond School board held a special meeting on topics like outdoor schooling.
+The Redmond School board held a special meeting Tuesday night on topics like outdoor schooling and the future of marijuana dispensaries in the city limits.

 “So that issue is still not resolved,” said board member Keri Lopez, “It’s still there.
 And it sounds like it won’t be.

-“It is resolved, just not how everybody likes it,” said Redmond School District Superintendent.
+“It is resolved, just not how everybody likes it,” said Redmond School District Superintendent Charan Cline.

-▶️ Culver School District brings kids home from camp over non-binary counselors

 A second big talking point is the potential for the city of Redmond to allow marijuana dispensaries within city limits and how that might impact the school district and students.